khrt/Raisin/README.md

 # DESCRIPTION

-Raisin is a REST-like API micro-framework for Perl.
+Raisin is a REST-like API web micro-framework for Perl.
 It's designed to run on Plack, providing a simple DSL to easily develop RESTful APIs.
 It was inspired by [Grape](https://github.com/intridea/grape).